Tuesday, October 19, 2021

 • Known maternal/paternal segments?
 Remember there are two sides to every chromosome.
 Once you have identified any match on a specific side, provided that 'segment area' is triangulated you can use that information to determine the other side of the chromosome.

 • Know one parent but not the other?
 Don't despair if you are looking for your father but can only identify matches on your mothers side.
 Use known maternal matches to identify maternal segment areas, then look at all your matches on the reverse side of the chromosome, who don't match your maternal cousin.
-These are likely paternal, or false positives.
+These are most likely paternal matches, or false positives.

 • Have three siblings tested?
 Visual Phasing is a process that can be applied to the results of 3 siblings to determine what segments each inherited from their 4 grandparents.
-This is an advanced technique but can be very useful for researching more distant ancestors (Module 4).
+This is an advanced technique but can be very useful for researching more distant ancestors (we will touch on this technique in Module 4).

 Doing the genealogy....